The Audition Process

 What to Prepare

-All potential Apprentice Company members MUST audition.
+All potential Acting Apprentices MUST audition.
 There are no exceptions to this rule.

 If you have any questions about the audition process, please contact our intern recruitment coordinator at firstname.lastname@example.org.

-Please prepare 2 contrasting contemporary (contemporary means from plays written in the last fifteen years) monologues with a total length of no more than three minutes.
+Please prepare 2 contrasting contemporary (from plays written in the last ten years) monologues with a total length of no more than three minutes.

 Also be sure to bring a current headshot and resume to the audition.